fahsuanlin/trigger_monitor/README.md

-A trigger box that sends and receives trigger signals from USB.
+#A trigger box that sends and receives trigger signals from USB.
 It can also send (TTL) triggers to MagVenture TMS amplifers via a DB9 interface.

+This is a copy of [the wiki page at labmanual](https://github.com/fahsuanlin/labmanual/wiki/44.-Trigger-box).

 ## 1. Arduino nano circuit
 The circuit below shows the schematics of a trigger box using Arduino Nano.